KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-rawphenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 5. Finally, click on the **Download** button to sumbit your request.
 Helium from there will return the files for you.
 One is a pedigree file, the other is a categorical file.
 Downloaded results can be cross checked in a .txt file when you choose to open it in a new window tab [Need help from Reynold].
 [Missing screenshot]
  Click on both files to save them onto your local computer.
-In the next episode, we will learn how to export these two files into your Helium Exporter.
+In the next episode, we will learn how to load datasets into the Helium Exporter.

 ![Screenshot of main code listing](../fig/helium-exporter-3.png)